 We encourage applicants to consider collaborating on (a) joint proposal(s).
 WSBA Public Service staff can assist interested applicants to connect with each other to explore collaboration.
 The following entities or organizations are invited to apply:

-- Washington State Minority Bar Associations (MBAs); - Legal nonprofits, including Qualified Legal Service Providers (QLSPs); and - Organizations directly serving the above-mentioned communities may apply with a fiscal sponsor.
+- Washington State Minority Bar Associations (MBAs); - Qualified Legal Service Providers (QLSPs); and - Nonprofit organizations applying in collaboration with nonprofit legal organizations.

 Selection Criteria and Priorities